Sansi/StarRiver-Web-User-Manual/en/README.md

 # Introduction

 StarRiver Web control system is intended for control and management of luminaires and other devices.
-It is a portal integrates information of connected devices with which devices can be accessed remotely.
+It is a portal integrating information of connected devices with which devices can be accessed remotely.

 This document provides instructions on installation and configuration.
 Mandatory steps are denoted that you may not miss.
-Also there’s an [FAQ](part3/errors.md) at the end of the document, the first thing you may turn to if you run into any trouble with the system.
+Also there is an [FAQ](part3/errors.md) at the end of the document, the first thing you may turn to if the system runs into any trouble.

 ## Outline

-The outline of the StarRvier Web control system is listed as follows:
+The outline of the StarRiver Web control system is listed as follows:

 ### Control Module

 - Map view
   All devices are shown on the map as icons after placing them respectively in the `Device` - `Map`.
-This page also allow you to click the device icon for its status, turn a lamp or a group of lamps up and down, and synchronize device with the computer where the StarRiver web page runs.
+This page also allows you to click the device icon for its status, turn a lamp or a group of lamps up and down, and synchronize device with the computer where the StarRiver web page runs.
 - Shortcut
-  Pick a scenrio and click `Apply` to apply the dimming strategy defined in it to the devices respectively.
+  Pick a scenario and click `Apply` to apply the dimming strategy defined in it to the devices respectively.
 Scenarios on this page are listed by groups only if any has been defined and added into at least one group.
 - Controller
-  Display status of all the controllers, including each of `Communications state`, `Device state`, and `Dimming mode`.
+  Display status of all the controllers, including `Communications state`, `Device state`, and `Dimming mode`.
 - Lamp
-  Display status of all the lamps, including each of `Communication state`, `Brightness`, `Input voltage`, etc.
+  Display status of all the lamps, including `Communication state`, `Brightness`, `Input voltage`, etc.
 - Charging pile
-  Display information for each charging piles, including each of `State`, `Duration of last charging`, `Volume of last charging`, etc.
+  Display information for each charging piles, including `State`, `Duration of last charging`, `Volume of last charging`, etc.
 - System Control
   User could choose and apply working mode and emergency dimming policy to each controller.
 There are two working modes: `remote` and `auto`.
 Devices in remote mode execute dimming commands from the server.
 Devices in auto mode work independently according to a preconfigured time schedule.
-Emergency dimming policies include: `Failure brightness` (set during device configuration), `Keep brightness` and `Mmergency dimming schedule`.
+Emergency dimming policies include: `Failure brightness` (set during device configuration), `Keep brightness` and `Emergency dimming schedule`.
 The policy would be used when a device lost connection to the server.

 ### Configuration Module